-Living with cutaneous lymphoma and understanding the diversity of the treatment options available can be challenging.
+Living with cutaneous lymphoma and understanding the treatment options available can be overwhelming.

 The good news is that there are many treatment options available today.
 Armed with knowledge and information, you can be prepared for discussions with your healthcare provider about the best treatment options for you.

 Treatments for cutaneous lymphomas vary based on several factors.
-These include whether it is a CTCL or CBCL, an early or advanced cancer, and any prior treatments for the lymphoma.
-As a result, treatments are personalized and tailored to each patient’s particular situation.
+These include whether it is CTCL or CBCL, early or advanced, and on prior treatments for the lymphoma.
+There is no one prescription that fits everyone, and treatments are tailored to each patient’s particular situation.

 Goals of Treatment

-- Clear up all patches, plaques, or tumors
+- Clear up skin patches, plaques, or tumors

 - Eliminate or reduce the number of cancerous lymphocytes in the skin and blood